s1-spoon/BIO312Final/README.md

 git commit -a -m "Adding all new data files I generated in AWS to the repository." git pull --no-edit git push

+Citations:

+1. Gotree
+If you use the Gotree/Goalign toolkit, please cite:
+Lemoine F, Gascuel O.
+Gotree/Goalign: toolkit and Go API to facilitate the development of phylogenetic workflows.
+NAR Genom Bioinform.
+2021 Aug 11;3(3):lqab075.
+doi: 10.1093/nargab/lqab075.
+PMID: 34396097; PMCID: PMC8356961.